Coffs Harbour Water Polo

 Coffs Harbour Water Polo Incorporated was established in 2010 and plays all year round.
 We also promote a healthy Flippa Ball competition which draws on primary school age children which is both safe and a fun way to introduce them to the sport of water polo.

-Competition nights are Wednesday with training Sundays.
+We are in our winter season now and we meet Sundays at 845am for training and a scratch match.
 Please visit us on Face Book or check out our Game Fixtures page with training and game times.

 ~ Coffs Club Carnival Attendance ~